ryanatkn/eslint-config/README.md

 ```

 This can be used to leave notes to yourself while you develop a set of changes,
-and combined with CI, you'll be blocked from merging until they're all resolved:
+and combined with CI, you'll be blocked from merging until they're all resolved.
+I use this constantly:

 ```ts
 // TODO BLOCK